zrgn/zrgn.github.io/index.md

   advances
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
-* Publishing other's private information, such as a physical or electronic address, without explicit permission
+* Publishing another member's private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting